springload/react-accessible-details/README.md

 The little runt brother of [React Accessible Accordion](https://www.npmjs.com/package/react-accessible-accordion) which is probably what you want instead of this.

-But if you do want HTML5 [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) and [`<summary>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary) tags in React with React-managed state and a few accessibility improvements then this is it.
+But if you do want HTML5 [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) and [`<summary>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary) tags in React with managed state and a few accessibility improvements then this is it.

 ## Install